frbori/SPO-AppInsights/README.md

   - in the latter case by accessing the url _<yourSiteUrl>/Lists/TenantWideExtensions_).

   The value needs to be added in the **connectionString** property inside the **Component Properties** column.

+## Optional features
+It's possible to manage the following optional features:
+- tracking of the **User Principal Name** of whom performed the activity (**user_AccountId** column in Application Insights).
+This can be enable/disable by setting the value of **enableUserTracking** boolean property inside the **Component Properties** column to true or false.
+- the tracking of click analytics.
+This can be enable/disable by setting the value of **enableClickAnalytics** boolean property inside the **Component Properties** column to true or false.